gantry/docs/pages/01.gantry5/01.basics/05.installation/docs.md

 [/ui-tab]
 [ui-tab title="Grav"]

-There are three primary ways to install Gantry 5 on Grav.
+There are four primary ways to install Gantry 5 on Grav.

-### Grav Administration Panel Method
+### Grav Administration Panel Methods

+#### Method A: Themes Panel

 The first and easiest method involves installing the Gantry 5 plugin via the Grav Administration Panel.
 To do this, you will need to have the [Admin plugin](https://github.com/getgrav/grav-plugin-admin) installed and active in Grav.
 If you do, you can access the plugin installation page by navigating to **Admin > Plugins** and selecting the **<i class="fa fa-plus" aria-hidden="true"></i> Add** button in the upper-right area of the page.